vrpperez7/Mod-4-Project/README.md

 Insights:
 - Most bike riders occur when windspeeds are between 0-20.
-- Wind speeds can exceed above 30 in both the morning and evening, potentially indicating dangerous conditions suchh as debris, reduced control, or discomfort.
+- Wind speeds can exceed 30 in both the morning and evening, potentially indicating dangerous conditions such as debris, reduced control, or discomfort.

 Recommendations:
 - Develop a feature that alerts users when wind speeds exceed 30, helping prevent rides in unsafe conditions.

-# <ins> Final Recommendations </ins>
+# :check: <ins> Final Recommendations </ins>
-Tailoring the findings of our analysis to our stakeholders,
+Tailoring the findings of our analysis to each stakeholder,
 1. **Park General Manager:**
  - Demand is strongest during our evening peak hours of 17 and 18, as we receive more bike riders.
- - It is worth hypothesis testing during the winter seasons, as impact would not be as consequential but enough riders to understand the effect.
+ - Winter is a good time for hypothesis testing, the impact is lower, but still has enough rider data to observe real effects.
 2. **Operations Lead:**
  - Best time for maintenance are between the hours of 23-5 as our user count is low compared to other hours.
  - Mean riders of less than 10 during hours of 2-4, perfect for preparing for peak hours.
 3. **Marketing Lead:**
- - Summertime is the best time for promotional offers, as our rider count is consistantly larger throughout the day.
-Promotions like discounted rides can make our biker count skyrocket as there is already a lot of interest.
+ - Summertime is the best time for promotional offers, as our rider count is consistently larger throughout the day.
+Promotions like discounted rides can make our rider count skyrocket as there is already a lot of interest.
  - Bike riders are more frequently registered users compared to casual, but trials for registered features during evening rides can influence our registered user count for the evening composition.
 4. **Policy and Ethics Advisor:**
- - Create safety protocols and features to alarm users of winds above 30, as peak hours are dangerous in cities.
+ - Create safety protocols and features to alert users of winds above 30, as peak hours are dangerous in cities.

 ## <ins>Ethics and Biases </ins>
 ### Data Biases
  - Some dates resulted in less than 24 hours due to weather conditions.
  - Unable to identify location based influences as our data did not include location.
- - Pricing of service or registry was not included in data.
+ - Pricing of service or registration was not included in data.

 ### REPO NAVIGATION
 ```